-Mabli, who joined Mathematica in 2006, has presented at the Southern Economic Association meetings and the Federal Conference of Statistical Methodology.
+Mabli, who joined Mathematica in 2006, publishes frequently in peer-reviewed journals such as the Journal of Labor Economics, Pediatrics, Journal of Nutrition, and the American Journal of Public Health.
 He holds a Ph.D. in economics from New York University.

 Evaluation of SNAP Employment and Training Pilots